Maikel Garcia Player Props: Royals vs. Mets

 Maikel Garcia At The Plate

-- Garcia is hitting .273 with 15 doubles, two triples, four home runs and 22 walks.
+- Garcia is batting .280 with 15 doubles, two triples, four home runs and 22 walks.

-- Garcia will look to extend his five-game hitting streak.
-He's batting .250 during his last games.
+- Garcia enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .368.

-- He has hit a long ball in four games this year (5.4%), leaving the park in 1.3% of his chances at the plate.
+- He has hit a home run in four games this year (5.3%), leaving the park in 1.3% of his trips to the dish.

-- Garcia has an RBI in 27 of 74 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has an RBI in 27 of 75 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.